YQQS/formfoss/src/formfoss/src/main/frontend/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.3.

-# We use yarn to manage dependency, to get start, run:
+## We use yarn to manage dependency, to get start, run:
     yarn
+## or in case you like npm:
+    npm install

 ## Development server